Last Updated on December 6, 2020 by ellduclos

-Today I am talking about my favorite topic, PINTEREST!
-If you have been following me for a while then you know my love for Pinterest is REAL.
-A common question I get asked is, how do I get more blog views? and my number one answer is ALWAYS Pinterest.
+A common question I get asked in Boss Girl Bloggers is “how do I get more blog views?” and my number one answer is ALWAYS Pinterest.
 Why?
-Because Pinterest currently brings me over 60,000 page views monthly and it is continuously growing!
+Because Pinterest currently brings me over 100,000 page views monthly and it is continuously growing!

-What happens next is that bloggers will then create a Pinterest and try to master it and then get stuck.
+What happens next is that bloggers will then create a Pinterest account and try to master it without taking the time to learn how to use it properly.

 “How come my blog traffic isn’t growing?
 Why can’t I get my pins to convert to clicks?
 What am I doing wrong with my Pinterest account?”

-Today I want to share 7 mistakes I see most bloggers making when it comes to Pinterest.
-This could be the missing piece to the puzzle!
+Today I want to share 7 reasons why your Pinterest strategy isn’t working.
 If you try to fix these 7 mistakes you may just see an increase in blog traffic thanks to Pinterest!

 Disclaimer: Affiliate links are used!
 If you purchase via my link I get a small commission at no additional cost to you.
 I only recommend products I love and use.
-This helps support my blog and provide free content for you!
-Thank you for your support.
 You can read my full disclosure policy here.

-If you are using Pinterest to try and grow your blog traffic, it is essential to make sure your Pinterest is set up properly, because YES there is a proper way to have it set up.
+If you are using Pinterest to try and grow your blog traffic then it is essential to make sure your Pinterest is set up properly.
+YES, there is a proper way to have it set up.
 Let’s talk about some of the major keys to setting up a Pinterest profile properly.

 Having a business account